TanyaNyaninaA/EnglishSentimentAnalisys/README.md

 ### Datasets
 Twitter Tweets Sentiment Dataset: https://www.kaggle.com/datasets/yasserh/twitter-tweets-sentiment-dataset?select=Tweets.csv

-### Training Model
+### Files
+There is a report of the experiments and results of work.
-You can use this colab notebook to run train the models and take the result of training on test data.
+Also you can use colab notebook to run train the models and take the result of training on test data.